RottingApple/hands-on/session-2/README.md

    You first come up with a naive query which uses `LIKE` (`SELECT * FROM crz_document_details WHERE identifier LIKE '%2011-KE'`) but quickly find out that is very slow (go ahead, try it).
 You try to add an index but quickly find out that is makes no difference (go ahead, try it).
+Think about it.
+   Why didn't the index help?
 Can you make this feature fast?

    *Hint: function-based index*